 The hormonal surge during pregnancy can give you repeated rounds of a headache throughout your pregnancy.
 You are likely to experience dehydration, caffeine withdrawal syndrome, hunger, sleeplessness or may feel stressed.
-In such cases, a warm or cold compress is a proven and effective way for treating headache or sleeplessness.
+In such cases, a warm or cold compress is a proven and effective way of treating a headache or sleeplessness.
 However make sure to consult your healthcare provider before taking any medication like acetaminophen, aspirin or ibuprofen, as they may possess risks to your pregnancy.
+(6)

 At 9 weeks pregnant, your baby resembles the size of a cherry and measures around 0.9 inches in length and weighs around 0.07 ounces.
 (7)

 At 9 weeks of pregnancy, you have more reasons to celebrate as your baby has made big accomplishments.

 - Your baby is no more an embryo now.
 The embryo has now developed into a fetus.

 - Your baby will soon start developing major organs.

 - At 9 weeks of pregnancy, your belly may feel firmer when touched.

 - It’s actually the uterus which has expanded and doubled its size to accommodate developing fetus well.

 - Though your belly may not be showing much when you are 9 weeks pregnant but many expecting mothers find it difficult to button their jeans at 9 weeks of pregnancy.

-Weight gain at 9 weeks pregnancy is absolutely normal.
+Weight gain at 9 weeks the pregnancy is absolutely normal.
 You are expected to gain a total weight of 25 to 30 pounds throughout your pregnancy.
 A medical practitioner recommends you to put on more weight during pregnancy depending on your body mass index.
+(8)